OpenBB-finance/OpenBB/website/content/terminal/reference/stocks/ca/ticker.md

 ---
 title: ticker
-description: This page provides detailed instructions on how to set and use the ticker function.
+description: "This page provides detailed instructions on how to set and use the ticker" function.
 It is invaluable for extracting similar tickers, helping users engage more with stocks.
 keywords: